MuhtasimTanmoy/notebook/security/encrypted messaging.md

 y^2 = x^3 + 486662 x^2 + x
 ```

-- Why Diffie hellman and RSA both used for session key establishemnt?
+- Why are Diffie Hellman and RSA both used for session key establishment?
-    - Only RSA can be used for session key agreement. - Just send counteraprt's public key.
+    - Only RSA can be used for session key agreement. - Just send the counterpart's public key.
     - Generate a random session key.
-Counterpart decrypts it and gets the session key.
+The counterpart decrypts it and gets the session key.
-    - But it looses forward secetecy as compromised private key can decrypt all past messages.
+    - But it loses forward secrecy as a compromised private key can decrypt all past messages.
-    - Only diffie hellman has man in the middle attack.
+    - Only Diffie Hellman has a man-in-a-middle attack.
-    So RSA needed.
+ So RSA is needed.
 Authenticated diffie hellman key exchange.

 ![Elliptic Curve ](screen/ECDH.png)